 A 42,000-strong global network of developers and experts of 146 different nationalities is conducting research on how to make Continental’s products and services even more intelligent.
 “Enhanced with software and intelligent sensors, our products and services keep traffic and goods flowing worldwide – from industrial systems, robots, drones, to cars,” commented Degenhart, adding: “In 2017 alone, our customers from a wide range of industries installed more than 600 million Continental sensors.
 Today, three out of four cars worldwide feature our solutions, products and systems.”

-This is particularly relevant for automated and autonomous driving.
-Cameras, radar and lidar sensors record data at a rate that can exceed 10 gigabytes per second already at present in the early stages of this technology, and that will increase even more in the fully automated driving stage in the future.
+Cameras, radar and lidar sensors process more than 10 gigabit of raw data per second already at present in the early stages of this technology, and that will increase even more in the fully automated driving stage in the future.
 Since 1999, Continental has produced around 60 million sensors for advanced driver assistance systems in total for this purpose – and this number is rising fast.